 Feel at home with a downtown that is lined with modern cafes, casinos, restaurants, modern shopping outlets and some fun filled activities at the seaside!

 3. Al Hoceima

 Al Hoceima is in the north of Morocco.
-It lies on the Mediterranean belt of Morocco.
+It lies on the Mediterranean beach of Morocco.
 This beach town is one of the most famous tourist destinations in all of Morocco because of the abundance of private and isolated beaches along with a scenic view of the Rif Mountains.
 It’s also known for being one of the safest and cleanest cities in Morocco!
 You’ll find yourself instantly at peace in this town where mountains meet the sea.

-Another fishing port, Safi, lies on the Western side of Morocco on the Atlantic Ocean.
-Opening into the ocean and its clear waters, this beach town is one of the smaller ones in Morocco and doesn’t get as many international tourists.
-The beach is only a short walk from the main Medina where plenty of stalls will attract your attention.
-Safi is home to some of the best craftsmen in Morocco…enjoy seeing beautifully curved vases, plates and other pottery items.
+Another fishing port, Safi, lies on the western side of Morocco on the Atlantic Ocean.
+This beach town is one of the smaller ones in Morocco and doesn’t get as many international tourists.
+The beach is only a short walk from the main medina.
+There are plenty of interesting stalls to browse!
+Safi is home to some of the best craftspeople in Morocco.
+You’ll get to see beautifully curved vases, plates, and other pottery items.

 The best beach in this town is the Paradise Beach where you can have fun in the water, take a camel ride or even play games like soccer and netball.